 Share:

 There are many types of siding on the market today, each with its own positive and negative attributes and characteristics that may or may not make it the right fit for your home.
-Because there are so many choices, it can be hard to determine exactly which one is the best option.
-Comparing the various types of exterior house siding for their appearance, durability, and longevity can help you make the right choice for your home.
+Because there are so many choices, it can be hard to determine exactly which option is best.

 1. Stucco

-Stucco is a unique siding material made from a blend of aggregates that include cement and sand.
-It’s applied in layers to your home and can be smoothed or worked into a texture, depending on the amount and texture of aggregate used.
+Stucco is a unique siding material made from a blend of aggregates, including cement and sand.
+It’s applied in layers and can be smoothed or worked into a texture, depending on the amount and texture of aggregate used.

 Advantages

 Stucco has a unique appearance that complements many types of architecture.
-It’s also fairly durable and resists most moderate knocks and impacts, as well as both heat and cold.
-It can be painted in a variety of colors, so you can customize the look of your home.
-In hot climates, stucco tends to reflect heat off the home, keeping the interiors cooler.
+It’s also fairly durable and resists most moderate knocks and impacts, as well as heat and cold.
+It can also be painted in a variety of colors which makes it a versatile design option.
+In hot climates, stucco tends to reflect heat off the home which keeps the interior cooler.

 Disadvantages

-While stucco holds up well to most things like impacts, it can and does become damaged by water, especially over time.
+While stucco holds up well to normal wear and tear, it can become damaged by water, especially over time.
 Stucco will eventually become soggy and develop some signs of failure.
-When this happens, you have no choice but to replace the areas in question.
-When this is done, it can be hard to have them match, so you will need to repaint the entire structure to blend it in.
+When this happens, you have no choice but to replace the damaged areas, which can be relatively expensive and frustrating.
+Plus, it’s difficult to match the style, texture, and color, so you will need to repaint the entire structure to blend it in.

-Stucco doesn’t work well on every type of home.
-So if you live in a home that looks better with traditional lap siding, stucco won’t work for you.
+Beyond that, stucco doesn’t work well on every type of home.
+If you live in a home that looks better with traditional lap siding, stucco won’t work for you.

 Cost

-Stucco typically costs around $8 a square foot installed.
-Keep in mind, it usually has higher maintenance costs than some other materials and needs frequent painting.
+Stucco typically costs between $3 and $10 per square foot, including installation.
+Keep in mind that it usually has higher maintenance costs than some other materials and needs frequent touch-ups.

 2. Wood

-Wood is a very popular material for siding, mostly due to the fact that wood was one of the first types of siding used on homes and has a lot of options for style and appearance.
+Wood is a very popular siding material, mostly because wood was one of the first types of siding used in homes.
+As a result, there are a lot of options available for style and appearance, which makes it super popular among homeowners.

 Advantages